aaron-alphonsus/cryptography/classicalcryptosystems/classicalcryptosystems.md

 The Viginère attack is done in 2 stages.
 First the key length is found by taking displacements of the ciphertext and calculating the number of coincidences.
-The displacement with the highest coinccidence is our best guess for the length of the key.
+The displacement with the highest coincidence is our best guess for the length of the key.

 Once we find the key length (n) we do the following